 Screenplay by Terry Rossio and Ted Elliott

-For everyone's reading pleasure, here it is, the script for "Pirates of the Caribbean: The Curse of the Black Pearl".
-It took me hours to complete typing it all up by ear.
+For everyone's reading pleasure, here is the script for "Pirates of the Caribbean: The Dead Man's Chest".
+This one took six days to type up by ear and I think I managed to hurt my elbow in the process.
 So there will certainly be mistakes and there is a large share of missed words entirely.
-Post it wherever you want, just give me credit.
+At this point, corrections are very welcome and should be taken care of in a timely fashion: e-mail me with your comments, corrections ('-- (??)' or some such mark indicates missing words or uncertain phrases), etc. Post it wherever you want, just give me credit.
 I must also say that I had nothing to do with the actual writing of the script or any other aspect of the movie.
 I do not know any of the people involved, including the actors.

 Other Notes (please read before e-mailing me, maybe your query has been already answered):